 None of the Supervisory Board members hold positions on the governing bodies of, or provide consultancy services to, the Group’s main competitors.
 The Supervisory Board has not been informed of any conflicts of interest affecting individual members during the year under review.

 Executive committees prepare the decisions to be made by the entire Board of Management and take decisions on matters delegated to them.
-The duties of the executive committees include preparing and / or approving investments and transactions in the various divisions.
+The duties of the executive committees include preparing for and / or approving investments and transactions.
 The Deutsche Post Executive Committee is responsible for the Post - eCommerce - Parcel division; the cross-divisional DHL Executive Committee is in charge of the Express, Global Forwarding, Freight, and Supply Chain divisions; the CC & GBS Executive Committee covers the Corporate Center (CC) and Global Business Services (GBS).
-The CEO, the CFO and the Board Member for Human Resources have permanent representation on the committees, whilst the Board members responsible for the divisions are represented on the committees in matters relating to their divisions.
-First and second-tier executives from the level immediately below the Board of Management also attend executive committee meetings that cover topics relevant to their field.
-For example, Accounting & Controlling, Corporate Finance, Corporate Development and Legal Services will be invited to take part in discussions on acquisitions.
-The Deutsche Post Executive Committee and the DHL Executive Committee each meet at least once a month; the CC & GBS Executive Committee usually meets every quarter.
+The CEO, the CFO and the Board Member for Human Resources have permanent representation on the committees, whilst the Board members responsible for the divisions are represented on the committees in relation to matters affecting their divisions.
+Executives from the first and second levels immediately below the Board of Management also attend executive committee meetings that cover topics relevant to their fields.
+For example, Accounting & Controlling, Corporate Finance, Corporate Development and Legal Services are invited to take part in discussions on acquisitions.
+The Deutsche Post Executive Committee meets once a month, the DHL Executive Committee twice a month and the CC & GBS Executive Committee usually every quarter.

-The Supervisory Board has formed six committees to ensure the efficient discharge of its duties.
-In particular, these committees prepare the resolutions for the Supervisory Board plenary meetings.
-The Supervisory Board delegates the final decisions on certain topics such as approvals of property purchases or sales above a fixed threshold to committees.
+The Supervisory Board has formed six committees to ensure its duties are discharged effectively.
+In particular, these committees prepare the resolutions to be taken in the plenary Supervisory Board meetings.
+The Supervisory Board has delegated the final decisions on certain topics such as approvals of property purchases or sales above a fixed threshold to committees.

-The Executive Committee’s duties include arranging the appointment of members of the Board of Management, drawing up their contracts of service and determining the Board of Management remuneration for approval by the Supervisory Board plenary meeting.
-The members of the Executive Committee are Wulf von Schimmelmann (Chair), Andrea Kocsis (Deputy Chair), Rolf Bauermeister, Werner Gatzer, Roland Oetker and Stefanie Weckesser.
+The Executive Committee’s duties include preparing the appointment of members of the Board of Management, drawing up their contracts of service and determining the Board of Management remuneration for approval by the plenary meeting of the Supervisory Board.

 The Finance and Audit Committee oversees the accounting process, the effectiveness of the internal control system, the risk management and internal auditing systems, and the audit of the financial statements, and particularly the selection of the auditors and their independence.
 It approves the engagement of the auditors of the financial statements to perform non-audit-related services.
 It examines corporate compliance issues and discusses the half-yearly and quarterly financial reports with the Board of Management before publication.
-Based upon its own preliminary assessment, the Committee submits proposals for approval of the annual and consolidated financial statements by the Supervisory Board.
-The members of the Finance and Audit Committee are Stefan Schulte (Chair), Stephan Teuscher (Deputy Chair), Werner Gatzer, Thomas Koczelnik, Simone Menne and Helga Thiel.
-The Chair of the Finance and Audit Committee, Stefan Schulte, is a financial expert as defined in sections 100 (5) and 107 (4) of the AktG.
+Based on its own assessment, the committee submits proposals for the approval of the annual and consolidated financial statements by the Supervisory Board.
+The Chairman of the Finance and Audit Committee, Stefan Schulte, is a financial expert as defined in sections 100 (5) and 107 (4) of the AktG.

-The Nomination Committee presents the shareholder representatives of the Supervisory Board with recommendations for shareholder candidates for election to the Supervisory Board at the AGM.
-The members of the Nomination Committee are Wulf von Schimmelmann (Chair), Werner Gatzer and Roland Oetker.
+The Nomination Committee presents the shareholder representatives of the Supervisory Board with recommendations for shareholder candidates for election to the Supervisory Board at the Annual General Meeting.

-- Proposals by the Supervisory Board to the AGM for candidates to be elected as Supervisory Board members must be made purely in the interests of the company.
-Subject to this requirement, the Supervisory Board aims to ensure that the independent Supervisory Board members as defined in number 5.4.2 of the DCGK comprise at least 75 % of the Supervisory Board and that at least 30 % of the Supervisory Board members are women.
+- Proposals by the Supervisory Board to the Annual General Meeting for candidates to be elected as Supervisory Board members must be made purely in the interests of the company.
+Subject to this requirement, the Supervisory Board aims to ensure that independent Supervisory Board members as defined in number 5.4.2 of the German Corporate Governance Code account for at least 75 % of the Supervisory Board and that at least 30 % of the Supervisory Board members are women.

 - The company’s international activities are already adequately reflected in the composition of the Supervisory Board.
-The Supervisory Board aims to maintain this and will therefore, in future proposals to the AGM, consider candidates whose origin, education or professional experience equip them with international knowledge and experience.
+The Supervisory Board aims to maintain this and its future proposals to the Annual General Meeting will therefore consider candidates whose origins, education or professional experience equip them with particular international knowledge and experience.

 - Conflicts of interest affecting Supervisory Board members are an obstacle to providing independent and efficient advice to, and supervision of, the Board of Management.
-The Supervisory Board will decide how to deal with potential or actual conflicts of interest on a case-by-case basis, in accordance with the law and giving due consideration to the DCGK.
+The Supervisory Board will decide how to deal with potential or actual conflicts of interest on a case-by-case basis, in accordance with the law and giving due consideration to the German Corporate Governance Code.

-- In accordance with the age limit adopted by the Supervisory Board and laid down in the rules of procedure for the Supervisory Board, proposals for the election of Supervisory Board members must ensure that the term of office ends no later than the close of the Annual General Meeting after the Supervisory Board member reaches the age of 72.
+- In accordance with the age limit adopted by the Supervisory Board and laid down in the rules of procedure for the Supervisory Board, proposals for the election of Supervisory Board members must ensure that their term of office ends no later than the close of the next Annual General Meeting to be held after the Supervisory Board member reaches the age of 72.
 As a general rule, Supervisory Board members should not serve more than three full terms of office.

 The current Supervisory Board meets these targets.
 The professional careers of Ingrid Deltenre and Nikolaus von Bomhard – both of whom were elected to the Supervisory Board for the first time by the 2016 Annual General Meeting – have given them extensive international experience of managing medium-sized and large organisations.
 With the election of Ingrid Deltenre, the proportion of women on the Supervisory Board increased to 40 %.
 This means that we currently exceed the 30 % target quota for women on the Supervisory Board, which is in line with the statutory requirements.
 The number of independent members of the Supervisory Board also currently exceeds the target.
-All Supervisory Board members are independent members as defined by the DCGK.
-In light of the European Commission’s recommendation on the independence of non-executive or supervisory directors, taken in conjunction with extensive protection against unwarranted dismissal and the anti-discrimination provisions contained in the German Betriebsverfassungsgesetz (Work Constitution Act) and Mitbestimmungsgesetz (Co-determination Act), employment by the company is assumed to be consistent with the requirement for independence as set out in the code.
+All Supervisory Board members are independent members as defined by the German Corporate Governance Code.
+In light of the European Commission’s recommendation on the independence of non-executive or supervisory directors and the wide-ranging protection against summary dismissal and ban on discrimination contained in the Betriebsverfassungsgesetz (German Works Constitution Act) and Mitbestimmungsgesetz (German Co-Determination Act), being an employee of the company is not inconsistent with the requirement for independence as defined by the Code.
 The largest shareholder in the company, KfW Bankengruppe, currently holds approximately 21 % of the shares in Deutsche Post AG.
-There are therefore no controlling shareholders as defined in the code with whom relationships might exist that could call into question the Supervisory Board’s independence.
-The international nature of the company’s business is also appropriately reflected in the extensive international experience.
+There are therefore no controlling shareholders as defined in the Code with whom relationships might exist that could call into question the Supervisory Board’s independence.
+In line with the international nature of the company’s business, a large number of Supervisory Board members have extensive international experience.
 All current appointment periods for the members of the Supervisory Board elected by the Annual General Meeting reflect the age limit that has been set and the limit on the number of terms that can be served.